Benefits Of Grapes Explained: Are Grapes Healthy?

 However, many of the grapes that are grown in these regions today are not native.
 They have been imported for commercial purposes.
 Today, grapes are the single most cultivated fruit in the world and it doesn’t look like that’s changing.

-The Antioxidant Effect of Grapes Explained: Why Drink Wine?
+The Antioxidant Effect Of Grapes Explained: Why Drink Wine?

 One of the reasons that grapes and wine are touted for as being so good for your health is because they are loaded with natural antioxidants.
-Antioxidants are good for your body because they help to restore and replenish essential cellular compounds in our body.
+Antioxidants are good for your body because they help to restore and replenish essential cellular compounds in our bodies.
 Keeping the cellular processes working at optimum levels is essential in regulating the multiple systems that allow us to remain healthy.

 Some of the antioxidants found inside are Stilbenes (resveratrol, piceatannol, pterostilbene), Flavanols (catechins, epicatechins, procyanidins, proanthocyanidins, quercetin, kaempferol, myricetin, isorhamnetin and viniferones).
 Phenolic Acids as well as naturally as beta-carotene, lutein and zeaxanthin are also contained within.
 All in all, grapes are a tasty and potent natural detox agent.